 Rosalie Whitney joined the Brooklyn Woman’s Suffrage Party in 1917 and was the New York congressional chair in the Woman’s Federal Equality Association and a speaker for the National American Woman Suffrage Association at the House of Representatives suffrage amendment hearing in 1918.
 She was a Republican Party statewide campaigner in 1920 and developed Republican women’s organizations.
 A founder of the New York Women’s National Republican Club, she was an officer and its attorney.

 Republican governor Nathan Miller appointed her commissioner of the State Department of Labor in 1921; she served more than a year.
 In May 1930, as volunteer director of the Neighborhood Laundry Association in Brooklyn, Whitney was described as the “first woman dictator of an American industry.”
-She quickly cleaned out the racketeers.

 Following Travis Whitney’s death in 1934, Mayor LaGuardia appointed Rosalie Whitney first deputy license commissioner of New York City and, in 1935, a justice of the Domestic Relations Court.
 Rosalie Loew Whitney sat until her death at sixty-six on September 3, 1939, from leukemia.
 After a large funeral in Holy Trinity Protestant Episcopal Church, she was buried in Greenwood Cemetery, Brooklyn, New York.